Petecheco/simple_ema/README.md

 \theta_{t} = \beta\cdot \theta_{t-1} + (1-\beta)\cdot \theta_{t}
 $$

 NOTE.
-The version now only supports for the **parameter EMA**, if you register some buffer during the training, the **EMA can not update the buffer in its current version**.
+The version not only supports for the **parameter EMA** but it also supports the **buffer EMA**, if you register some buffer during the training, the **EMA can also update the buffer in its current version**.

 ## Usage:
 1. Create a PyTorch model